Jennie-igans/alx-system_engineering-devops/0x02-shell_redirections/README.md

-replaces letters with the subsequent ones
+removes all letters c and C